Synkronize/JS/README.md

 The best way I can explain this is that, when I learned coding my first language was C which was created in 1973.
 So C is a procedural language, as I was taught  but im sure there are many small changes and updates to it since then that allows it to be closer to an OOP.
 But as I learned it, it was strictually procedural.
 Procedural just means that the code runs in line order.
 For example in C say I wrote a small function that adds numbers and then divide the sum and checks that the divisor is not 0:
 ```
 void doSomething() {
-// "void" stands for a return type, in languages that have variable typing then your function can also have a type.
-If you specify a type then the function MUST return (give-back, when its done running) a value that matches the type it was defined with.
+/** "void" stands for a return type, in languages that have variable typing then your function can also have a type.
+If you specify a type then the function MUST return (give-back, when its done running)
+ a value that matches the type it was defined with.
 This function has type "void" so it returns nothing, and will not need a return statement.
-//int is a variable type, here I am specifying that the variable "a" is an integer and that what we expect it to hold is a number.
+int is a variable type, here I am specifying that the variable "a" is an integer and that what we expect it to hold is a number. **/
 	int a;
 	int b;
 	int finalValue;